What Is Earned Wage Access and Does Your Business Need It?

 We live in a world where people look for instant gratification in almost all areas of their lives.
 We also live in a world where many people face increasing pressures on their money, and often need quick access to their earnings in order to meet their financial obligations.
 The ability for Earned Wage Access (EWA) to address both of these demands explains why it’s gaining traction in many businesses around the world.

-Earned Wage Access represents a major shift in how employees are paid for the work they do.
+Earned Wage Access, also known as On-Demand Pay, represents a major shift in how employees are paid for the work they do.
 Instead of receiving their pay at pre-agreed, fixed intervals - normally the end of the month or the end of the week - employees accrue pay on a daily basis, in much the same way as they accrue paid leave entitlement.
 Then, at any time they wish, employees can withdraw a certain amount of the pay they have accrued, giving them unprecedented flexibility and control over their personal finances.